 Before coming to Kentucky, O'Rourke was a history instructor and served as head librarian of Stillman Junior College [now Stillman College].
 O'Rourke was a 1935 graduate of Stillman Junior College, a 1947 sociology and economics graduate of Talladega College, and a 1947 graduate of Atlanta University [now Clark Atlanta University], where he earned a B.S. in Library Science.
-He had owned a drug store and a shoe repair shop.
+He had previously owned a drugstore and shoe repair shop.

-O'Rourke and C. Elizabeth Johnson, the Central High School Librarian, had co-organized SLAK in 1952; it was the only state-wide organization of its kind in the United States.
-The organization was created to spark students' interest in library science and provided scholarship opportunities to seniors who planned to go to college.
+O'Rourke and C. Elizabeth Johnson, the Central High School Librarian, had co-organized SLAK in 1952, the only state-wide organization of its kind in the United States.
+The organization was created to spark students' interest in library science and provide scholarship opportunities to seniors who planned to go to college.
 O'Rourke also led an annual workshop to assist public library employees in getting certification, and he provided library training.

-James R. O'Rourke, Sr. left Kentucky a few years after his retirement from KSU in 1975 and he settled in North Carolina.
-James R. O'Rourke, Sr. was born in Tuscaloosa, AL, the oldest child of Sally Reese and Timothy R. O'Rourke.
-He was the husband of George M. Wright O'Rourke [also a UK Library School graduate, 1966], and the great-grandson of Evalina Love and Shandy Wesley Jones.
-Shandy Jones was a slave who was freed in 1820 and later became an Alabama Legislator, 1868-1870 [see Descendants of Shandy Wesley Jones and Evalina Love Jones by Pinkard and Clark].
+James R. O'Rourke, Sr. left Kentucky a few years after his retirement from KSU in 1975 and settled in North Carolina.
+Born in Tuscaloosa, AL, he was the oldest child of Sally Reese and Timothy R. O'Rourke.
+He was the husband of George M. Wright O'Rourke [also a UK Library School graduate, 1966] and the great-grandson of Evalina Love and Shandy Wesley Jones.
+Shandy Jones was a slave who was freed in 1820 and later became an Alabama Legislator, 1868-1870 [see Descendants of Shandy Wesley Jones and Evalina Love Jones, by Pinkard and Clark].

-Information in this entry comes from the vita and the memorial tribute to James R. O'Rourke, Sr., provided by Dr. James R. O'Rourke, Jr. In 2009, the University of Kentucky Libraries and the School of Library and Information Science nominated James R. O'Rourke for the Lyman T. Johnson Torch Bearer Award (posthumously) for his work and dedication to librarianship in Kentucky.
+Information in this entry comes from O'Rourke's vita and the memorial tribute to James R. O'Rourke, Sr., provided by Dr. James R. O'Rourke, Jr. In 2009, the University of Kentucky Libraries and the School of Library and Information Science nominated James R. O'Rourke for the Lyman T. Johnson Torch Bearer Award (posthumously) for his work and dedication to librarianship in Kentucky.
 The award was received by his son, Dr. James R. O'Rourke, Jr.